hpulst/pacemaker/pacemaker_changenotifier/README.md

 # pacemaker_changenotifier

-- TODO: Load JSON to SharedPreferences and add the Workouts to the Provider Object
+- TODO: Load JSON when workout is selected and add to Provider
+- TODO: Save selected workout in SharedPreferences
-- TODO: If filename == Null, declare: "Choose you workout!"
+- TODO: If workout is not selected, show "Choose you workout!" hint at activity view